 Heavily armed police charged into a home in Easton, Conn. with guns drawn and flash grenades exploding when they shot and killed Gonzalo Guizan, who was "quietly watching porn" on TV at the time.

-, the raid took place because police were under pressure to "do something" about Ronald Terebesi, the home owner.
+According to reports, the raid took place because police were under pressure to "do something" about Ronald Terebesi, the home owner.
 Terebesi would entertain exotic dancers in his home and was "considered a blot on an otherwise pristine neighborhood."
 He was also reportedly using drugs and his house had been shot at by the boyfriend of one of the dancers.

 The Guizan family settled their lawsuit $3.5 million in February 2013.